twaframework/twaframework/README.md

 	public $prefix = '<table name prefix for e.g. 'twa_'>';
 	public $isDBConfigured = TRUE;

-One your have added the parameters to connect to the database simply open your website http://mysite.com/.
+Once your have added the parameters to connect to the database simply open your website http://mysite.com/.
 Once on your home page, click "Create Tables" to create the necessary tables.

 Usage